 Station 14 is located at 18800 68th Avenue W and houses an Aid Car and an Engine.
 Free blood pressure checks are available from 8 AM - 5 PM, 7 days a week if the crew is not on a call.

-Station 15 is located at 18800 44th Avenue W and houses a Paramedic Unit, Aid Unit, Engine, Ladder Truck, Support 7, Communications Van, Reserve Engine, and a Reserve Aid Car.
-Free blood pressure checks are available Monday, Wednesday and Friday from 9 AM - 12 PM.
+Station 15 is located at 18800 44th Avenue W and houses a Paramedic Unit, Aid Unit, Engine, Ladder Truck, Communications Van, Reserve Engine, and a Reserve Aid Car.
+Free blood pressure checks are available Monday to Friday 8:30 AM to 5:00 PM.

 Please visit us again for new information as it becomes available.